spyking-circus/spyking-circus/docs_sphinx/code/config.rst

-    matched-filter = False      # If True, we perform spike detection with matched filters matched_thresh = 5          # Threshold for detection if matched filter is True alignment      = True       # Realign the waveforms by oversampling
+    matched-filter = False      # If True, we perform spike detection with matched filters matched_thresh = 5          # Threshold for detection if matched filter is True alignment      = True       # Realign the waveforms by oversampling isolation      = False      # Enforce individual snippets to be isolated [experimental]

 Parameters that are most likely to be changed:
     * ``N_t`` The temporal width of the templates.
 For *in vitro* data, 5ms seems a good value.
 For *in vivo* data, you should rather use 3 or even 2ms